smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 position relative to the decimal point of financial amounts, and the decimal point is also always located at a fixed position on the report.
-For example, if allowance must be made for a number in the millions (7 whole integers) plus one space, then the currency symbol\'s fixed position should be set to 9 (7 digits + 1 space + the character position which is always considered position 1).
+For example, if allowance must be made for a number in the millions (7 whole integers) plus one space, then the currency symbol's fixed position should be set to 9 (7 digits + 1 space + the character position which is always considered position 1).
 In the following example, the asterisk (\*) character is used in the output illustration only to show